Learn about the eight pillars of customer delight and discover how to retain your customers and get more referrals.

 More importantly, how do you get your customers to promote you through word of mouth?

-1 - Trust - Do you live up to you claims?
+Do you live up to your claims?

-Avoid perceptions of this by being very clear about what you are going to do up front, and if you can, go back and confirm that you have done it afterwards.
+Avoid perceptions of this by being very clear about what you're going to do up front, and if you can, go back and confirm that you've done it afterwards.

-2 - Value - Do you demonstrably improve the client’s condition?
+Do you demonstrably improve the customer’s condition?

 If you saved your client time, and time is something they value, you could highlight your value in terms of hours saved.
 If it’s about avoiding loss or reducing risk, then highlight how you improved those factors instead.

-3 - Responsiveness - Are you accessible and do you respond quickly?
+Are you accessible and do you respond quickly?

 Don’t be one of those businesses.

-Tip: Have your marketing and service emails come from the ‘owner’ of your customer.
+Tip: Have your marketing and service emails come from the deal owner of your customer.
 If someone interacts with a form on your website, make sure you have a personalised automated email to follow up immediately.
 If you want to go for all-star performance on responsiveness, give your customers a named contact and direct access, and set targets for your people to respond within an hour.

-4 - Credibility - Is it impressive to work with you?
+Is it impressive to work with you?

-For some business this may be reflected in their size or longevity, industry awards or client roster.
+For some business this may be reflected in their size or longevity, industry awards, or client roster.
 However it’s likely to be more powerful if your customers understand and align with your beliefs and your view of the world.

-Tip: Communicate your ‘WHY’.
-Watch Simon Sinek’s pivotal TED talk ‘Start with Why’ here You can thank us later.
+Tip: Communicate your "WHY".
+Watch Simon Sinek’s pivotal TED talk ‘Start with Why’ here.
+You can thank us later.

-5 - Reciprocity - Would your customers recommend you?
+Would your customers recommend you?

 Tip: Pick out a few of your favourite productivity tools that could make a daily impact on the lives of your customers, and tell them about the difference it made to you.

-6 - Professionalism - Are you on time and meeting your deadlines?
+Are you on time and meeting your deadlines?

-7 - Innovation - Are you leading edge?
+Are you leading edge?

-Does your customer understand what’s new and remarkable about you, in how you help them?
-It’s not about building the latest invention, it’s about being the first choice.
+Does your customer understand what’s new and remarkable about you in how you help them?
+It’s not about building the latest invention.
+It’s about being the first choice.

-8 - Reputation - Are you seen by others as being the best of the best?
+Are you seen by others as being the best of the best?

-Do you have a track record for something outstanding?
+- Do you have a track record for something outstanding?

-Research by HubSpot found that only eight percent of customers agreed with the 80% of businesses who thought they were delivering a “superior experience”.
-Click below to ensure your business stands out from the crowd.
+One last thing I’d like to leave you with: Don’t be complacent.
+Research by HubSpot found that only eight percent of customers agreed with the 80% of businesses who said they delivered a superior experience.